The Mob (1951 film): Plot

-Damico, still posing as Flynn, now manages to hook up with union thug Joe Castro (Ernest Borgnine), who tries to frame Damico for murder by having his strong-arm goon Gunner (Neville Brand) temporarily seize the undercover cop's own pistol to shoot and kill a potential stoolie, Culio (Frank DeKova).
-Castro then has Gunner return the pistol to Damico, who the next day is arrested for the murder by a crooked police sergeant named Bennion (Walter Klavun), although Police Lt.
-Banks manages to spring him when it is found the murder gun does not match Flynn's gun.
-(Flynn switched guns anticipating that he was potentially being set up).
+Union thug Joe Castro tries to frame Damico for murder by having his goon Gunner seize Damico's pistol to shoot and kill a potential stoolie.
+Damico, under the guise of Flynn, is arrested for the murder by a crooked police sergeant named Bennion, although police lieutenant Banks frees him when the murder gun is found to be a mismatch with that of Damico, who had switched guns, anticipating that he was being framed.

-After following one blind alley involving a federal agent—the man he knows as Tom Clancy—Damico is given a tip by the bartender Smoothie, who offers to drive Damico to meet the elusive Blackie.
-Once the two men are at the mob boss' base of operations, Damico is shocked when Smoothie reveals that he is actually Blackie.
-Blackie wants to hire Flynn to kill a witness, an Officer Damico (he does not realize that Flynn is Damico).
-To the horror of Flynn/Damico, the criminals have kidnapped his fiancee Mary and she has been cruelly interrogated by a brutal hood (Robert Foulk) to reveal the whereabouts of Damico, but Mary (Betty Buehler) won't talk.
-Flynn pulls his gun, a gunfight ensues, the hood is killed, but Blackie is only wounded and escapes secretly to a nearby hospital, where, under a new identity, he is admitted to have his wound treated.
-Mary has been slightly injured while being interrogated at Blackie's office, and has been taken to the same hospital.
-While Damico visits her, the wounded Blackie learns that they are in the hospital and confronts the couple in Mary's hospital room.
-Blackie pulls a pistol from his hospital robe's pocket; just as he is preparing to kill the couple, a pair of police snipers stationed in the adjacent building fatally shoot Blackie as he stands near the hospital room's window.
-Following this is the light-hearted last scene with Johnny, Mary, Lt.
-Banks, Tom, and Peggy Clancy meeting together in a bar.
+After following a false lead involving Clancy, Damico is given a tip by Smoothie, who offers to drive Damico to meet the elusive Blackie.
+At the base of operations, Damico is shocked when Smoothie reveals that he is Blackie, and Blackie wants to hire him to kill a witness named Damico, not knowing that Flynn is Damico.
+The criminals have kidnapped Damico's fiancée Mary and she has been cruelly interrogated by a brutal hood to reveal Damico's location, but Mary refuses to talk.
+A gunfight ensues and the hood is killed, but Blackie is wounded and escapes to a nearby hospital, where he is admitted under a new identity.
+Mary has been taken to the same hospital for treatment of her injuries.
+While Damico visits her, Blackie learns that they are in the hospital and confronts them in Mary's room.
+Blackie pulls a pistol, and just as he is preparing to kill Damico and Mary, a pair of police snipers stationed in an adjacent building shoot Blackie as he stands near the window.